 I should probably also add that one major thing I have learned from downsizing our lives, is also downsizing my ego.

-Once I let go of the burden of trying to make people like me, or think I was happy, or pretty or skinny, or a good Mum, or whatever it was I was trying to make people think of me.
+As a result of the change, I let go of the burden of trying to make people like me, or think I was happy, or pretty or skinny, or a good Mum, or whatever it was I was trying to make people think of me.
 I changed.
 I became free.
 And I honestly don’t think people realise how much of a burden that is on them.

-It was a game changer on the happiness scale for me.
+It was a game-changer on the happiness scale for me.